chogan72/Fantasy_Football_Rankings/README.md

 #### Weight for years played
 * Once this number is determined for the previous 3 years, those 3 numbers are weighted depending on how many seasons they played.
 The weightings below are for the 2019 preseason.
   * The Heading years represent the years played.
-  * The Collum years represent the year weights.
+  * The Column years represent the year weights.

 <table align="center"><thead>
   <th></th><th>18, 17, 16</th><th>18, 17</th><th>18, 16</th><th>17, 16</th><th>18</th><th>17</th><th>16</th>